 How To Add And Edit Text On Wix

-This guide walks through every step of adding and editing text in the Wix Editor, covers all the text element types available, and shares practical tips for font consistency, mobile readability, and heading structure.
+This guide walks through every step of adding and editing text in the Wix Editor, covers all the text element types available, and shares practical tips for font consistency, mobile readability, heading structure, and copying styles between elements.
 If you want a broader look at the full editing workflow, see how to edit a Wix website from start to finish.

 Key Takeaways